-School community Responsibility Governing body Involving and engaging the whole school community in identifying and understanding equality barriers and in the setting of objectives to address these.
-Headteacher As above including: Promoting key messages to staff, parents and pupils about equality and what is expected of them and can be expected from the school in carrying out its day to day duties.
+School community Responsibility Governing body Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff Overseeing financial performance of the organisation and making sure its money is well spent Executive Headteacher As above including: Promoting key messages to staff, parents and pupils about equality and what is expected of them and can be expected from the school in carrying out its day to day duties.
+Head of School As above including: Promoting key messages to staff, parents and pupils about equality and what is expected of them and can be expected from the school in carrying out its day to day duties.
 Ensure that staff have appropriate skills to deliver equality, including pupil awareness.
 Ensure that all staff are aware of their responsibility to record and report prejudice related incidents.
-Senior leadership team To support the headteacher as above. ceam Ensure fair treatment and access to services and opportunities.
+Senior Leadership To support the Head of School as above.
+Team Ensure fair treatment and access to services and opportunities.
 Ensure that all staff are aware of their responsibility to record and report prejudice related incidents.
 Design an inclusive curriculum.

-Teaching staff Help in delivering the right outcomes for pupils.
+Teaching Staff Help in delivering the right outcomes for pupils.
 Uphold the commitment made to pupils and parents/carers on how they can be expected to be treated.
 Deliver an inclusive curriculum.
 Ensure that you are aware of your responsibility to record and report prejudice related incidents.
-Learning support staff Support the school and the governing body in delivering a fair and equitable service to all stakeholders.
+Learning Support Staff Support the school and the governing body in delivering a fair and equitable service to all stakeholders.
 Uphold the commitment made by the headteacher on how pupils and parents/carers can be expected to be treated.
 Support colleagues within the school community.
 Ensure that you are aware of your responsibility to record and report prejudice related incidents.
 Parents Take an active part in identifying barriers for the school's community and informing the governing body of actions that can be taken to eradicate these.
 Take an active role in supporting and challenging the school to achieve the commitment given to the school's community in tackling inequality and achieving equality of opportunity for all.
 Pupils Supporting the school to achieve the commitment made to tackling inequality.
 Uphold the commitment made by the headteacher on how pupils and parents/carers, staff and the wider community can be expected to be treated.